TremayneChrist/ProtectJS/README.md

   // Create the object
   function MyObject() {}

   // Add methods to the prototype
   MyObject.prototype = {

     // This is our public method
     public: function () {
-      alert('PUBLIC');
-      alert('PUBLIC will call PRIVATE');
-      this._private();
+      console.log('PUBLIC method has been called');
     },

     // This is our private method, using (_)
     _private: function () {
-      alert('PRIVATE');
+      console.log('PRIVATE method has been called');
     }
   }

   return protect(MyObject);

 })();

+// Create an instance of the object var mo = new MyObject();

+// Call its methods
+mo.public(); // Pass
+mo._private(); // Fail

 ```

-ProtectJS assumes that all methods starting with underscores in the prototype are private, and will move these into their own object to separate and hide them further.
-As well as this, it will also add protection checks, so even if you inspect the object in the console and find the private methods, you still will not be able to call them.
+ProtectJS assumes that all methods starting with underscores in the prototype are private, and will add protection checks to prevent them from being called outside of the object.

-Once protected, the only way to call a private method is by calling it through a public one.
+Once protected, the only way to call a private method is by calling it through another method inside the same object.

 ---